Maximal steady-state entanglement in autonomous quantum thermal machines: Results

-\textit{Time-scale and entanglement generation away from ideal operation.---} Although the maximally entangled state can be obtained independently of the couplings and temperatures (as long as $g_{13}=g_{23}$), the couplings to the reservoirs determine the time-scale at which the steady state is reached.
+Although the maximally entangled state can be obtained independently of the couplings and temperatures (as long as $g_{13}=g_{23}$), the couplings to the reservoirs determine the time-scale at which the steady state is reached.
 Specifically, the larger the coupling, the shorter the time-scale.
-In Fig. \ref{fig:transient}(b), we plot the fidelity of $\rho(t)$ with the state $\ket{\Psi^-}\otimes\ket{0}$, with the system initially in the ground state $\ket{000}$.
-Choosing the natural frequency of the qubits as $1$ GHz, which is, for example, the relevant scale for state-of-the-art superconducting platforms \cite{Kjaergaard2019}, we find that the steady state can be reached within a few microseconds.
-The relaxation time scale is determined by the Liouvillian eigenvalue having the largest (smallest negative) real part.
+In Fig. \ref{fig:transient} (b), we plot the fidelity of $\rho(t)$ with the state $\ket{\Psi^-}\otimes\ket{0}$, with the system initially in the ground state $\ket{000}$.
+Choosing the natural frequency of the qubits as $1$ GHz \cite{footnote3}, we find that the steady state can be reached within a few microseconds for all three considered coupling strengths.
+This is only a relevant example; the relaxation time scale is determined by the Liouvillian eigenvalue having the largest (smallest negative) real part.
 This is controlled specifically by the system-reservoir couplings.
-Therefore, this time-scale is the same for any initial state.
+Therefore, this time-scale is the same for any initial state and of the order of magnitude of $1/\gamma$.
 In Fig. \ref{fig:robust}, we investigate the quality of the generated entanglement with respect to changes in the system's parameters, i.e.,~away from the limits in Eq.~\eqref{eq:lim}.
 In such a situation, all possible classical states of the three-qubit system are involved in the dynamics, including at long-times.
 The solution must therefore take into account all possible transitions induced by the jump operators $L_{jpq}$ and $L_{jpq}^\dagger$ in the general Lindblad equation \eqref{eq:lind}.
 As a measure of entanglement, we use the concurrence, which for the state of qubits 1 and 2 can be written as $C(\rho)=2\,\text{max}\{0,\lvert c\rvert-\sqrt{p_{11}p_{00}}\}$, where $c$ is the coherence corresponding to element $\ketbra{01}{10}$ and $p_{11}(p_{00})$ is the probability corresponding to the state $\ketbra{11}(\ketbra{00}{00})$.
 We find that large entanglement can be created with reasonable Coulomb interaction and chemical potentials.
 As expected from the previous discussion, to generate a large amount of entanglement, we also find that $U$ should be chosen to be sufficiently larger than $\mu$.
-For instance, choosing $U=15\varepsilon$ and $\mu=8\varepsilon$ yields a concurrence greater than 0.99, while $\mu=15\varepsilon$ with the same Coulomb interaction yields only 0.25.
+For instance, choosing $U=15T$ and $\mu=8T$ (where $T_1=T_3=T$) yields a concurrence greater than 0.99, while $\mu=15T$ with the same Coulomb interaction yields only 0.25.
 This is due to the presence of double excitations coming from the left reservoir when the Coulomb interaction is not large compared with the chemical potential.
+Overall, we note that the scheme requires the Coulomb interaction and chemical potential to be much larger than the qubit energies and the temperatures.
+In the Supplementary Information, we also consider variation in the coupling rates $\gamma_1$ and $\gamma_3$, as well as the influence of single-qubit dephasing.